Grand Inga Dam, DR Congo

 What is the current status of the project?

 South Africa and the DRC signed a Memorandum of Understanding (MOU) in November 2011 for the development of Grand Inga.
 So far three feasibility studies for the Grand Inga have been done, with the latest having been carried out in 2009.
-In May 2013, the two governments signed a co-operation Treaty to jointly develop the Inga 3 Dam.
-South Africa would purchase 2,500 MW of the total 4,300 MW generated, making it the principal buyer for Inga 3 electricity.
+In May 2013, the two governments signed a co-operation Treaty to jointly develop the Inga 3 Dam, and the treaty was ratified by DRC in 2014.
+South Africa would purchase 2,500 MW of the total 4,800 MW generated, making it the principal buyer for Inga 3 electricity.
 Following the signing of the treaty, the DRC relaunched the process for the selection of a developer and established the first stage objective of the Inga dam – to lay the foundation stone in October 2015.
+In March 2015, the World Bank announced that construction work of Inga 3 BC won't begin until 2017 at the earliest.
 A number of consortia including Sinohydro, the Three Gorges Corporation from China, Actividades de Construcion y Servicios (ACS), Eurofinsa and AEE from Spain and Daewoo-Posco from Korea are currently bidding for selection as developers of the Grand Inga.
 The Terms of Reference for the Socio and Environmental Impact Studies (SEIA) for Inga 3 were posted in early July 2013 for public comments.
-These studies should be concluded within a year and construction is planned to commence in 2016.
+These studies have not yet been concluded and construction is planned to commence in 2017.
 The feasibility study report was presented to the public in September, 2013 in Kinshasa.

 What are the likely negative impacts of the dam?